Gameday inactives, injuries and weather: Week 16

 Kansas City

+Inactives: RB Clyde Edwards-Helaire, OT Martinas Rankin, LB Damien Wilson, CB Thakarius Keyes, DE Tim Ward, CB DeAndre Baker and DL Khalen Saunders

 Lineup notes: RB Clyde Edwards-Helaire (ankle) is the first major Chief to be ruled out in a few weeks.
-WR Tyreek Hill (hamstring) is questionable after he was limited all week.
+WR Tyreek Hill (hamstring) is questionable after he was limited all week but will play.

 Cleveland at New York Jets (1:00 p.m.
 EST)